MohaElbadry/SearchEngine_And_WebCrawler/Readme.md

-# SearchEngine: Built From Scratch
+# SearchEngine And WebCrawler: Built From Scratch

 > An educational project to understand how modern search engines work, focusing on semantic search, web crawling, and vector embeddings.